Aimwel-OS/aimwel-gtm-conversion-pixel/README.md

 4. **Set Up Triggers**: Create triggers in GTM that specify when the tags should fire, depending on the events you want to track.

 5. **Testing**: Before going live, use GTM's Preview and Debug mode to test that the tags are firing correctly.
+Also check the browser console for feedback.

 6. **Publish the Container**: Once testing is successful, click on "Submit" in GTM to publish the container with the new tags and triggers.